The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 After researching more than a dozen different garage storage solutions, I decided to go with Gladiator GearTrack and GearWall (link to check the price on Amazon).
 They had all the accessory hooks and storage bins that I could ask for at a price that made it easy to start out and add pieces as I needed.
-I’ve been super happy with them so far and plan on adding more parts as my garage transformation continues.
+I’ve been super happy with them and plan on adding more parts as my garage transformation continues.

-A lot went into the decision to go with Gladiator over some of the other garage track systems like the Rubbermaid
+A lot went into the decision to go with Gladiator over some of the other garage track systems, like the Rubbermaid

 GearTrack & GearWall is the Best Wall System